 EVERYONE YOU'RE ATTRACTED TO WOULD RATHER HAVE SEX WITH THEIR LAPTOP THAN YOU

 Why would anyone wanna put in the effort to lure you into bed when they're just a plug socket and a wi-fi connection away from Audrey Bitoni or Whitezilla?
 But don't worry—so are you.
 Do you see that?
 Look at it go!
 It's the drive to procreate drifting away like a balloon that's slipped from the loving grasp of the child you'll never have.

 YOU'LL ALWAYS HAVE A BOSS

-You'd be a fool to try to start up your own company now the recession's hit.
+You'd be a fool to try to start up your own company now that the recession's hit.
 And because someone burned all the pension money, your boss will now be your boss for ten years longer than he would have been three years ago.
-By the time the baton's passed down to you, you'll be so knee-deep in marriage and mortgage debt that you won't even be able to enjoy the perks of being the boss.
-Instead, you'll just have the stress of dealing with a generation of people denied university educations who all hate fat, old you and the lah-dee-da 2:2 in Sports Science you picked up from Nottingham Trent.
+By the time the baton is passed down to you, you'll be so knee-deep in marriage and mortgage debt that you won't even be able to enjoy the perks of being the boss.
+Instead, you'll just have the stress of dealing with a generation of people denied university educations who all hate fat old you and the lah-dee-da 2:2 in Sports Science you picked up from Nottingham Trent.
 Enjoy the stress while you can.
-It'll kill you quickly enough :)
+It'll kill you quickly enough.

 Alternatively, maybe there's no real cause for concern because this study was based on a sample of 1,100 people these "scientists" found on Gumtree.
 They're on Gumtree, you idiots.
 Of course they're going to be depressed.
 Have you seen the rent prices in London recently?